kimMichel/100daysOfCodePython/README.md

 # 100daysOfCodePython
-100 dias de código em Python

-Fazendo o curso da Udemy "100 days of code" ministrado pela Dr. Angela Yu.
+100 days of Code with Python.

-### Iniciante
+### Beginner

-Dia 1: Trabalhando com variáveis para gerenciar dados.

-Dia 2: Compreendendo os tipos de dados e como manipular strings.

-Dia 3: Fluxo de controle e operadores lógicos.

-Dia 4: Randomização e listas Python.
+Day 1: Working with Variables in Python to Manage Data.

+Day 2: Understanding Data Types and How to Manipulate Strings.

+Day 3: Control Flow and Logical Operators.

+Day 4: Randomization and Python Lists.

-Dia 5: Loops Python.
+Day 5: Loops Python.

-Dia 6: Funções Python.
+Day 6: Python Functionss.

-Dia 7: Hangman.
+Day 7: Hangman.

-Dia 8: Parâmetros de Função e Cifra de César.

-Dia 9: Dicionários, aninhamento e leilão secreto
+Day 8: Funciton Parameters & Caesar Cipher.

+Day 9: Dictionaries, Nesting and the Secret Auction.